-Two vehicles (orange/ green) travel alongside at the maximum speed the FCWS is capable of operating.
+Two vehicles (red/ green) travel alongside at the maximum speed the FCWS is capable of operating.
 The spacing between the longitudinal centrelines of the cars is 3.5m ± 0.25m.

-The subject vehicle (blue) follows the target vehicles (orange) at the same speed.
+The subject vehicle (blue) follows the target vehicle (red) at the same speed.
 The lateral displacement between subject vehicle and the target vehicle shouldn't be more than 0.5m measured from their longitudinal centreline.

 First the forward vehicle decelerates (green).
-Then, the target vehicle (orange) decelerates until it's in the detection range of the subject vehicle's FCWS.
+Then, the target vehicle (red) decelerates until it's in the detection range of the subject vehicle's FCWS.

 The test is successful when the subject vehicle issues a warning signal for the second scenario and doesn't react to the first.